elunna/nerfhack-changelog/README.md

 * **Items that are 'lost'** from the players inventory are longer un-identified.

 ### Interface Changes
+* Created a new splash screen for the Windows build.
 * A detailed object and monster Pokedex is available in the in-game lookup (xnh/Un/HackEM)
   * Farlook any monster (press '//'), then press ':' to access the pokedex entry
   * You can also search for a monster or item: press '/' then '?', then type the name of the thing you want information on.